Migration Guide Self-Hosted macOS

 More migration guides

-FolioSort handles the hard part — fixing dates, recovering GPS, removing duplicates — so Immich gets a perfect library to work with.
+Download FolioSort free and fix your first 100 files in minutes.
+It handles the hard part — restoring dates, recovering GPS, removing duplicates — so your Immich timeline is right from day one.